What is an interest rate?

 You could be looking into consolidating all debts with a low-interest loan, financing funeral expenses, footing large medical bills, or paying for wedding expenses or school fees.

-How to get a low-interest personal loan?
+How to get a personal loan with the lowest interest rate?

 You must also watch out for the product's fine print before agreeing on anything.